 Apalachicola National Estuarine Research Reserve (ANERR) has developed research priorities based on specific threats that currently confront ANERR and the Apalachicola River and Bay system.
 The two main threats to the bay system and their potential impacts are the upstream diversion of fresh water and increasing local coastal development and land use changes.
 Developing a research plan for the ANERR represents an especially daunting task due to the size of the Apalachicola River and Bay, as well as the diversity of species and habitats present.
 Therefore, it is especially important to promote research within and adjacent to ANERR by outside investigators from universities, government agencies and private institutions.
-Agencies, universities and institutions that have been heavily involved in research within or in cooperation with ANERR within the last five years include:
+Agencies, universities and institutions that have been heavily involved in research within or in cooperation with ANERR in the past five years include:

 Florida State University (FSU)